 Method 1: Persona Selector in Chat Input (Recommended)

-The primary way to apply a persona is through the persona dropdown menu in the Custom chat interface.
-Located in the chat input area at the bottom of the screen, this selector allows you to choose from all your available personas.
-Select a persona from the dropdown, and it will remain active for all subsequent queries until you select a different persona or deselect it.
+The primary way to apply a persona is through the persona dropdown in the chat input area at the bottom of the Custom chat interface.
+Select a persona from the dropdown, and it will remain active for all subsequent queries until you choose a different one or deselect it.

 Method 2: Quick Use from My Workspace